abishikth-jos/RENAMER-BOT/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy?template=https://github.com/Hillard-har/RENAMER-BOT/tree/master)

 ## Available BotFather commands

 ```
 start - to check whether bot is alive
-rename - (long press) and send the name of the new file.extension for uploading as file
-rename_video - (long press) and send the name of the new file.extension for upload as video
-donate - please donate me
 help - to know how to use me
 about - to know about me
+donate - please donate me
+showthumb - shows you the permenantly saved thumbnail
+delthumb - to delete the saved thumbnail
 ```

 #### The Hard Way